Nick8812/tic-tac-toe-reinforcement-learning/README.md

 The agent is able to contrast the opposite player, but at the beginning of the game it looks like it doesn't.

-Some next step in order to improve the agent could be:
+Next steps in order to improve the agent could be:
 - Tuning the agent's parameters (e.g. epsilon, alpha).
 - Modifying the reward process.
 - Using another RL algorithm to learn state-action Q function, for instance by deep learning models.